sunaku/tork/README.md

 simply add the require() lines shown below to your `.test-loop` file or to your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

+### require 'test/loop/rails'

-* Support for Ruby on Rails testing:
+Provides support for the Ruby on Rails web framework.

-      require 'test/loop/rails'
+### require 'test/loop/notify'

-* On-screen-display notifications for test failures:
+Shows on-screen-display notifications for test failures.

-      require 'test/loop/notify'
+### require 'test/loop/minitest'

-* Support for MiniTest testing framework:
+Provides support for the MiniTest testing framework.

-      require 'test/loop/minitest'
+### require 'test/loop/testunit'

-* Support for Test::Unit testing framework:
+Provides support for the Test::Unit testing framework.

-      require 'test/loop/testunit'

 ------------------------------------------------------------------------------
 Known issues
 ------------------------------------------------------------------------------

-If using Ruby on Rails:
+### Ruby on Rails

-* Ensure that your `config/environments/test.rb` file disables class caching:
+* Ensure that your `config/environments/test.rb` file disables class caching as follows (**NOTE:** the `test/loop/rails` preset does this for you if you use Rails 3):

       config.cache_classes = false

-  Otherwise, test-loop will appear to ignore class-level changes in your models, controllers, helpers, etc. thereby causing you great frustration!
+  Otherwise, test-loop will appear to ignore source-code changes in your models, controllers, helpers, and other Ruby source files.

-  **NOTE** that test-loop will automatically disable this setting for you if you are using using Rails 3, so you need not change any configuration files!

 * SQLite3 [raises `SQLite3::BusyException: database is locked` errors](
   https://github.com/sunaku/test-loop/issues/2 ) because test-loop runs your